Name: Kristy Nyp, Manhattan High School, CJE

 Credentials: Homburg is a freelance photographer, documentary film creator and fashion photographer.
 He serves as an instructor in the A.Q.
 Miller School of Journalism and Mass Communications.
 His experience spans over 15 years, where he’s won Golden Awards for his personal work in documentary films and photograph.
 Homburg has launched a drone journalism program in Kedzie Hall that focuses on the usage of drones in documentaries, newscasts and visual research in publications.
 He sees the usage of drones in video storytelling as a cheaper way to give that professional look without high schools having to buy all the expensive equipment.

 Credentials: For 15 years Bowman advised yearbook, newspaper and newsmagazine at Canton-Galva High School.
 During that time her staffs earned 13 All Kansas publication awards, three KSPA 2A State Sweepstakes Championships, a Kansas Scholastic Press Corp Grand Champion title and boasted 33 individual State champions, as well as the 2017 2A Student Journalist of the Year.
-In 2013 Bowman was recognized with the KSPA Ad Astra Award for advising and just last year was named a Regional Semi-Finalist for Kansas Teacher of the Year.
-As the president of the Kansas Scholastic Press Association, Bowman is currently in her first year teaching and advising the Trojan yearbook at Hillsboro High School.
-Her secret journalism talent lies in defeating the evil forces of procrastination and clutter with an endless supply of to-do lists and shared Google Docs.
+In 2013 Bowman was recognized with the KSPA Ad Astra Award for advising and in 2017 was named a Regional Semi-Finalist for Kansas Teacher of the Year.
+Bowman is currently in her second year teaching and advising the Trojan yearbook at Hillsboro High School, having lead her staff to the 2018 KSPA 2A State Sweepstakes Championship.
+As the president of the Kansas Scholastic Press Association, Bowman’s secret journalism talent lies in defeating the evil forces of procrastination and clutter with an endless supply of to-do lists and shared Google Docs.

 Credentials: Chadwick advises yearbook, newspaper and the student website at Derby High School.
 She spent 20 years as the Wichita Eagle’s high school sportswriter, winning sportswriter of the year awards from the Kansas State High School Activities Association, the Kansas Interscholastic Athletic Administrators Association, the Kansas Wrestling Coaches Association and the USTA.
 She serves on the Kansas Scholastic Press Association’s board.
 She is currently the senior writer for VYPE magazine for South Central Kansas and North Central Kansas.
 A Missouri graduate, her secret skill is managing all the behind-the-scenes scheduling — including food! — for her three boys’ basketball teams.